 Emily holds a a Master of Public Administration from the University of Montana, as well as a B.S. in Environmental Physical Science from Black Hills State University and two AA degrees in Agri-Business and General Studies from Dawson Community College.
 In her spare time she enjoys hiking, horseback riding, and gardening, as well as spending time with her husband Matt and their daughter Evelyn.

 robb sgroi, land resources specialist

 Robb is the Land Resources Specialist at the Teton Conservation District.
-In this capacity, Robb works on a wide range of projects, including: range management and monitoring, irrigation improvements, wildfire risk reduction, native plant and noxious weed program management, and providing support in soils and erosion control.
-Prior to joining TCD, Robb worked as a consultant for Headwaters Ecological Services collecting natural resource information and producing Environmental Assessments.
+In this capacity, Robb works on projects including: range management and monitoring, irrigation improvements, wildfire risk reduction, native plant and noxious weed program management, and providing support in soils and erosion control.
+Robb previously worked as a consultant for Headwaters Ecological Services collecting natural resource information and producing Environmental Assessments.
 Robb also served as Trail Supervisor with the Bridger-Teton National Forest, designing, building and maintaining trails.
 He also worked as a Public Affairs Specialist and as a Writer/Editor for the Forest Planning Team with the Forest Service.